Current Projects

 These projects with Philipsburg Manor, a historic site in New York's Hudson Valley, reflect the range of my work as a curriculum designer, multimedia producer, and workshop facilitator for teachers and professionals.

 "During the colonial period, runaway slave advertisements were published in nearly every newspaper.
 These primary documents indicate the size and scope of colonial enslavement in the North and provide evidence of ongoing, active resistance by enslaved individuals against the institution that bound them."
-Excerpt from educational materials created for Historic Hudson Valley.

 Professional Development